 But when it comes to economic development, the two nations are a world apart.

-China’s economy has bolted forward since the country’s reform policies in the 1980s and 1990s.
+China’s economy bolted forward since their reform policies in the 1980s and 1990s.
 The privatization of businesses created immense amounts of wealth during this period, all while foreign investors rushed to take advantage of the imminent rise of China.

-Meanwhile, during the same time period, India suffered because of rampant corruption, endless bureaucracy, inept politicians, lack of a clear legal structure, and many challenges for both local and foreign businesses.
+Meanwhile, India suffered during the same period.
+Rampant corruption, endless bureaucracy, inept politicians, lack of a clear legal structure, and many other challenges held the country back.

 China’s Economic Slowdown

-China’s GDP growth in 2014 was 7.5% – the slowest pace in 24 years, which represents a new trend of slower growth that has worried investors and businesses.
+China’s GDP growth in 2014 was 7.5% – the slowest pace in 24 years, which represents a new trend of slower growth which worries investors and businesses.

 Even Beijing has shown public concern, which is notable for a government usually secretive about such things.
 Chinese Premier Li Keqiang told a parliamentary meeting that the growth target for 2015 will be 7%.
-He also stressed some of the country’s structuralissues.
+He also stressed some of the nation’s structural issues.